pelevesque/MIDI-Make/README.md

 #### time-division

+The time-division parameter defines how the MIDI time will be divided.

-The time-division parameter can be set to quarter for quarter notes, or to frame.
+It can have two values: quarter for quarter notes, and frame.
 The default is quarter.

 ```raku
         # Set on instantiation.